demisto/content/Packs/Netmiko/Integrations/Netmiko/README.md

   [Netmiko Platforms.md on Github](https://github.com/ktbyers/netmiko/blob/develop/PLATFORMS.md)

-## Configuration Parameters

- - *Name* - Integration instance name
- - *Platform* - The Netmiko-specific platform name
- - *Hostname* - The IP address, Hostname, or FQDN to connect to over SSH
- - *Port* - The port to use for the SSH connection
- - *Credentials* - The credentials should be the same as the Tanium client.
- - *Override the default timeout value* - Override the default read timeout value used for a SSH connection (useful for slow-responding devices).

-**NOTE**: Platform names are taken from the supported [SSH](https://github.com/ktbyers/netmiko/blob/develop/PLATFORMS.md#supported-ssh-device_type-values) or [Telnet](https://github.com/ktbyers/netmiko/blob/develop/PLATFORMS.md#supported-telnet-device_type-values) device type lists on GitHub.

 ## Configure Netmiko Integration in Cortex XSOAR

  1. Navigate to **Settings** - **Integrations**
  2. Search for **Netmiko**
  3. Click **Add instance** to create and configure a new integration instance.
-	 - *Name*: a name for the integration instance.
+	 - **Name**: a name for the integration instance.
-	 - *Platform*: the platform identifier taken from the above SSH or Telnet platform name lists (e.g., linux_ssh, paloalto_panos, etc.)
+	 - **Platform**: the platform identifier taken from the above SSH or Telnet platform name lists (e.g., linux_ssh, paloalto_panos, etc.)
+**NOTE**: Platform names are taken from the supported [SSH](https://github.com/ktbyers/netmiko/blob/develop/PLATFORMS.md#supported-ssh-device_type-values) or [Telnet](https://github.com/ktbyers/netmiko/blob/develop/PLATFORMS.md#supported-telnet-device_type-values) device type lists on GitHub.
-	 - *Hostname*: The IP address, hostname, or FQDN for the device to connect to via SSH.
+	 - **Hostname**: The IP address, hostname, or FQDN for the device to connect to via SSH.
-	 - *Port*: The port to connect to via SSH
+	 - **Port**: The port to connect to via SSH
-	 - *Credentials*: The username/password, or XSOAR credential object, to be used for the connection
+	 - **Credentials**: The username/password, or XSOAR credential object, to be used for the connection
-	 - *TimeoutOverride*: Override the timeout value (in seconds) for a given integration instance.
+	 - **TimeoutOverride**: Override the timeout value (in seconds) for a given integration instance.
 This is useful for devices that are slow in responding with requested output over SSH.
 4. Click **Test** to validate the new instance.
 This performs a simple connection to the system hosting the SSH server.

 ## Commands